gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 Electrochemical techniques performed are cyclic voltammograms with a staircase profile (CV), Chronoamperometry (CA) and Electrochemical impedance spectroscopy (EIS).

    - Cyclic voltammograms with a staircase profile (CV) parameters: Potential windows have to be ranged in the optimum potential windows of your electrode-electrolyte system.
-In the example provided here I used a potential window which varies from 0.1 to -0.9 V  vs. V<sub>Ref</sub> repeated 3 times at 10 mV/s fixed scan rate.
-Upper vertex and Lower vertex were set to 0.11 V and -0.9 V vs. V<sub>Ref</sub> .
+Here I used a potential window which varies from 0.1 to -0.9 V  vs. V<sub>Ref</sub> repeated 3 times at 10 mV/s fixed scan rate.
+Upper vertex and Lower vertex were set to 0.11 V and -0.01 V vs. V<sub>Ref</sub> .
 Step was set to -0.00244 V

    - Chronoamperometry (CA) parameters: This analysis was performed only for 1600 rpm in a O<sub>2</sub> saturated electrolyte.